 - Broken bones or lacerations

-Unlike employees in other industries, maritime workers are often not covered under workers’ compensation policies.
-Below, we’ve broken down the federal laws that offer coverage for these and other injuries in place of Louisiana’s workers’ compensation program.
-We can review your case to determine which to file a claim under – as well as any other legal options you may have.
+Unlike employees in other industries, maritime workers are often not covered under workers‘ compensation policies.
+Below, we’ve broken down the federal laws that offer coverage in place of Louisiana’s workers’ compensation program.
+We can review your case to determine which to file a claim under, as well as any other legal options you may have.

 The Jones Act

-The Jones Act extends coverage to “seamen,” defined as sea-based employees who spend more than 30 percent of their time working on a ship in navigable waters.
-A Jones Act claimant must show that management was negligent in maintaining the vessel and that this failure to provide safe working conditions caused them to suffer injuries.
+The Jones Act extends coverage to sea-based employees who spend more than 30 percent of their time working on a ship in navigable waters.
+A claimant must show that management was negligent in maintaining the vessel and that this failure to provide safe working conditions caused them to suffer injuries.

-For example, a ship that is understaffed, has malfunctioning equipment, operates under unsafe orders, and/or provides inadequate staff training could be subject to a Jones Act claim.
+For example, an understaffed ship that has malfunctioning equipment, operates under unsafe orders, and/or provides inadequate staff training could be subject to a Jones Act claim.

 The Death on the High Seas Act